New Launch vs Resale Condo in Singapore: Which Is the Better Investment? (2026)

 A larger unit provides you with a myriad number of benefits.
 For one, it is likely to attract more potential buyers.
 If people, especially families, are paying to rent out an apartment, they will more likely be satisfied if they are able to hold housewarmings to cater to their friends and families.
 Secondly, your customer base will expand from perhaps individuals to families since the apartment can hold more people, hence the burden of looking for potential tenants will be eased.
 Moreover, you are also given the freedom to mix up the furnishings deemed fit, without having to worry about whether there is enough space for that seven-seater couch or that brand new home theater you thought about setting up.
 Once again, this heightens the likelihood of an interested customer wanting to live in the apartment.
 The possibilities of a larger space are endless, and condominiums that have been around for awhile are more likely to be able to offer that extra perk.

-5 Reasons – Why choose a new launch condo for investment?
+5 Reasons: Why choose a new launch condo for investment?

 Enjoy Pre/ Early Launch discounts

 The saying of “early bird gets the worm” definitely applies when you invest in a brand new condominium.
 One of the benefits of a newly launched apartment is that you are able to enjoy early launch discounts.
 Developers will provide you with an array of discounts, such as vouchers or stamp duty reimbursements.
 It is likely that this will take place at what it is called, a VIP Preview, whereby buyers are invited to view the units firsthand before everyone else.
 Moreover, should you decide to go forth with your purchase, you are able to pick your unit before everyone else, allowing you to be spoilt for choice.
 The discount is typically at about 10 to 11%, in which after that developers will remove the discount to maintain their profits.
 This becomes more cost-effective, and ease your burden of having to worry about finances.
 Hence, while you may think that resale condominiums are guaranteed to be priced lower, think again.
+New launches did sell strongly in 2025, with 10,815 units sold across the year (up about 67% on the year before), so early-launch pricing remains a real draw even in a steadier market.

 Condo with the latest facilities, features and design